+A baroque secondary-world fantasy on a technological level—including magic—reminiscent of WW1.
+A loose adaptation.
 The visual spectacle is greater than in any previous Miyazaki movie, amply aided by computers, but no other Miyazaki movie is instead centered so firmly on romance, up to and including kissing and constructing a family unit by non-biological means.

 The pageantry of more supernatural frivolity persists but there is greater Earthsea-like depth and coherence to magic here than in Spirited Away (2001) or Kiki’s Delivery Service (1989).
-The concluding nod to fairytale logic is a good joke, and it’s plausible to view the swift termination of the war as a symptom of a pre-nuclear European martial mentality, so it’s not all sunshine.
+The concluding nod to fairytale logic is a good joke, and it’s plausible to view the swift termination of the war as a symptom of a pre-nuclear European martial mentality like Montaigne’s, so it’s not all sunshine.
 The plot is hardly profound, but more serious than Jones’s original.

 It’s a splendid parade of Miyazaki’s cheerful favourites, easily interpreted as a celebration in a very wide sense.
 Countless parallels can be drawn to his earlier movies.
 This is certainly not Ghibli’s best film, nor the one most relevant to real-world problems, but it is a glorious marriage of modern animation and the mind of a master.